 If you really want something, you just have to think it into existence, right?
 Just look at how Ariana Grande describes her newfound relationship with Pete Davidson.
 It isn't a new concept — manifesting your desires is the whole idea behind The Secret, the hugely successful self-help book based on a movie that purported that thinking about certain things will make them appear into your life.

-It's a nice idea, which is probably why The Secret went on to become a bestseller and can be found at practically any Costco in the U.S. to this day.
+It's a nice idea, which is probably why The Secret went on to become a bestseller around the world.
 But can you really think something into your life the way Grande says she thought Davidson into hers?

 "There is a huge mind-body connection, so in many ways, when we believe that we can do something, we are putting ourselves in a better place to actually do it," says Marni Amsellem, PhD, a clinical psychologist at Smart Health Psychology.
 The way you think, so to speak, is likely to affect the way you'll behave.